Who can help me with schedule planning?

 I want to see if I am on pace for graduation.
 Who can I speak to?

-The best individuals to meet with regarding graduation would be your individual advising team.
+The best individual to meet with regarding graduation would be your assigned Academic Success Coach.

 I don’t think I am going to meet the GPA requirement to get into my major.
 What do I do now?